Donat-Kolzenov/CommandManager/README.md

 # CommandManager
-Console Command Manager

-Answers simple questions/commands:
+Console Command Manager, answers simple questions/commands:
 * what time is it now?
 * what's your name?
 * how are you?